mmichelis/WarpVBD/README.md

 ### Tolerance

 We vary the position update tolerance that is allowed for the VBD solver to be considered converged.
-When the position error during iterations fall below this tolerance, the solver returns the solution.
-Maximum iterations of the VBD solver is set high enough such that the limit is never reached.
+When the position update norm during iterations fall below this tolerance, the solver returns the solution.
+Maximum iterations of the VBD solver is set high enough such that we can always reach the tolerance.
 This example can be run with:
 ```
 python examples/benchmark_tolerance.py
 ```